TillF/WASA-SED/docs/index.md

 15	60
 ```

-*Subbasin-ID*:		Map-ID of sub-basin with generated runoff flowing directly into the reservoir of another sub-basin <br>
+*Subbasin-ID*:		ID of sub-basin with generated runoff flowing directly into the reservoir of another sub-basin <br>
-*Reservoir_down*:	Map-ID of sub-basin with an outlet reservoir that receives lateral inflow coming from another sub-basin.
+*Reservoir_down*:	ID of sub-basin with an outlet reservoir that receives lateral inflow coming from another sub-basin.

 Example: This optional file allows specifying lateral inflow into the sub-basin’s reservoir.
 If this file is not found in the folder reservoir, lateral inflow into the sub-basin’s reservoir is disregarded.
-The reservoir located at the outlet point of the sub-basin with the Map-ID 60 receives lateral inflow coming from the sub-basin with the Map-ID 15.
+The reservoir located at the outlet point of the sub-basin with the ID 60 receives lateral inflow coming from the sub-basin with the ID 15.
 The order of the sub-basins in the first column has to follow the same order of the sub-basin IDs as was used in ```hymo.dat``` (due to computational reasons); otherwise, an error message occurs.
 Sub-basins without generated runoff flowing directly into the reservoir of another sub-basin must not be entered in the file.

 **3)** ```operat_rule.dat``` <br>
 (optional)